 Sometimes the body can deal with things on its own

-Believe me, I’m not a proponent of wait and see approach, ever.
-Ironically, though, I also believe in giving the body a chance to heal itself, when it can.
+I’m not a proponent of wait and see approach, ever.
+Ironically, though, I also believe in giving the body a chance to heal itself when it can.
 Cookie being a young and healthy dog, her body did a great job resolving whatever the problem was.

-Perhaps she felt really bad and it passed, perhaps she’s a bit of a drama queen?
+Perhaps she felt terrible, and it passed.
+Maybe she’s a bit of a drama queen?

-I’d much rather have a dog overplay how they feel then downplaying it.
+I’d much rather have a dog overplay how they feel than downplay it.

-The main thing is that she’s been perfectly fine since then.
+The main thing was that she’s been perfectly fine since then.
 Whatever it was, it passed.
 What was it?
 No clue.
-If it was a weekday, I would have been at the vet.
+If it were a weekday, I would have been at the vet.
 But since it resolved within hours, we were in the clear.